Meats and Sausages

 Alcohol

-Alcohols are often used to enrich aroma of processed meats and sausages.
-Germans add infused in alcohol herbs and spices to many sausages, Italians add red wine to salami, Russians often added brandy or cognac to their sausages.
+Alcohols are often used to enrich the aroma of processed meats and sausages.
+Germans add infused with herbs and spices alcohol to many sausages, Italians add red wine to salami, and Russians often add brandy or cognac to their sausages.
 Portuguese cure/marinate meat overnight for many sausages.
 Chinese add rice or rose wine (1.5-3.5%) and white distilled spirits to their sausages.
-Distilled spirits are usually made from sorghum, rice or other grains.
+Distilled spirits are usually made from sorghum, rice, or other grains.
 They are much stronger than wine, usually about 40 – 60% (80-120 proof).
 Chinese Mirin sweet cooking rice wine is available in American supermarkets.

 Monosodium glutamate (MSG) – Chinese are very fond of adding MSG (flavor enhancer) to meat and sausages.
 MSG is used in the food industry as a flavor enhancer that intensifies the meaty, savory flavor of food.
 It is usually added at 0.2-1.0%.